DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 In the preceding figures, the prod_head, prod_tail, cons_head and cons_tail indexes are represented by arrows.
 In the actual implementation, these values are not between 0 and size(ring)-1 as would be assumed.
-The indexes are between 0 and 2^32 -1, and we mask their value when we access the pointer table (the ring itself).
+The indexes are between 0 and 2^32 -1, and we mask their value when we access the object table (the ring itself).
 32-bit modulo also implies that operations on indexes (such as, add/subtract) will automatically do 2^32 modulo if the result overflows the 32-bit number range.